davidpfister/subprocess.f/README.md

 To build that library you need

-- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler (Intel Fortran compiler is known to work well for _subprocess.f_).
+- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler.

 The following compilers are tested on the default branch of _subprocess.f_:
 <center>